What should we learn from the account of Samson and Delilah?

-A quick overview of the story of Samson and Delilah begins with the announcement of Samson’s birth by the angel of the Lord (Judges 13:1-24).
+A quick overview of the story of Samson and Delilah begins with the announcement of Samson’s birth by the angel of the Lord (Judges 13:1–24).
 In fact, Samson is one of the few in Scripture whose birth was divinely preannounced to his parents (Judges 13:3).
 He shares this honor with Isaac, John the Baptist, and Jesus.
-Samson, meaning “sunshine,” was born sometime between 1045 B.C and 1000 B.C., during a dark period of Israel’s history.
+Samson, whose name means “sunshine,” was born sometime between 1045 BC and 1000 BC, during a dark period of Israel’s history.
 Seven times this nation had turned from God and now found themselves under the oppressive rule of the Philistines.

-During his wedding to a Philistine woman, he was deceived and humiliated by his wife and wedding guests (Judges 14:1-15).
-Angered, Samson got his revenge by personally killing 1000 men (Judges 15:1-20).
+During his wedding to a Philistine woman, Samson was deceived and humiliated by his wife and wedding guests (Judges 14:1–15).
+Angered, Samson got his revenge by personally killing 1,000 men (Judges 15:1–20).
 But, in the end it was his passionate obsession for Delilah that led him to reveal to her the secret of his strength.
-His hair was shorn by Delilah and as a result, he was captured, blinded, and forced to grind grain for his enemies.
-Eventually, while in prison, Samson’s strength did return and he died while destroying the temple of the Philistine god Dagon, killing thousands of Philistines (Judges 16:1-31).
+His hair was shorn by Delilah, and, as a result, he was captured, blinded, and forced to grind grain for his enemies.
+Eventually, while in prison, Samson’s strength did return, and he died while destroying the temple of the Philistine god Dagon, killing thousands of Philistines (Judges 16:1–31).

-With the spirit of God upon him (Judges 13:25, 14:6, 19, 15:14), Samson was a powerful man with supernatural strength.
+With the Spirit of God upon him (Judges 13:25; 14:6, 19; 15:14), Samson was a powerful man with supernatural strength.
 The story reveals that he was also very intelligent with an unusual sense of humor.
 While he had almost unlimited potential to deliver his people from the Philistines, his story ends in needless tragedy.
 He not only failed to deliver his people, but killed himself.
 Disobedience, defeat, disgrace, and destruction were his fatal cohorts.
 Despite his having the Spirit of the Lord upon him, his sexual yearnings of the flesh controlled his life (1 John 2:16).
-Courageous before men, but weak when it came to women (Proverbs 5:3, 6:32; Matthew 5:28).
+He was courageous before men but weak when it came to women (Proverbs 5:3; 6:32; Matthew 5:28).

 There are many valuable lessons we can glean from the story of Samson and Delilah.
-Though born with unbelievable potential, Samson’s life was forfeit because of sin.
-The less for us is that the deeper we allow ourselves to be influenced by the glamour and allurement of sin, the more blind we become.
+Though born with unbelievable potential, Samson forfeit his life because of sin.
+The lesson for us is that, the deeper we allow ourselves to be influenced by the glamour and allurement of sin, the more blind we become.
 This extraordinary story tells us that Samson was spiritually blind long before his eyes were gouged out (Judges 16:21).
-We must come to recognize and accept the reality that sin can seep deep into in our lives.
+We must accept the reality that sin can seep deep into in our lives.
 We must know that sin has a blinding, numbing impact upon us.
 Otherwise, we find ourselves ensnared by it, just as Samson did.

 We learn that God can use the wicked as well as the righteous to accomplish His will.
 We also discover that our own righteousness or wickedness will not deter God from doing His will.
 Though God punishes wrongdoing, He may wait in delivering the punishment.

-Samson also demonstrated that he was a shallow, vengeful man who pouted when things didn’t go his way.
-Most telling were his references to “I have a right to get even” (Judges 15:3, 11).
-This too was the same mindset of the Philistines (Judges 15:10).
+Samson also demonstrates that he was a shallow, vengeful man who pouted when things didn’t go his way.
+Most telling are his references to “I have a right to get even” (Judges 15:3, 11).
+This, too, was the same mindset of the Philistines (Judges 15:10).
 It’s strikingly akin to the world’s mindset today and contrary to the teachings of Christ (Matthew 5:38).